rahmabinth/alz_classification/README.md

 ".
 -   `data/02-prediction_data` contains the prediction data for the Kaggle submission.
 -   `model` contains the finalized svm model.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to process and clean data.
+-   `scripts` contains the R scripts used to process, clean, and model data.